 “I remember feeling that way as a kid.
 And in high school, when I was around my buddies, or one of the girls I got to know.
 But I guess when I grew up, I had to figure out a way to turn that off.”

 “Yeah, man, we all had to.
 Think that’s part of what boot camp is all about.
 So you can learn to be good at your job.
 Merciless when you had to be.
 And precise.
 The only thing is, they don’t tell you that the only way you can shoot like that without a moment’s hesitation is that you got to learn to hide a part of your conscience.
 The part that tells you not to care about the people you need to kill.
 And if you have to hide that part of your conscience too many times, it’s like it can only come back as a shadow.
 Or it’s trapped by guilt.
 I don’t know, man.
 I know a lot of marines who never got over that shit.
 Can be abusive.
 Or hurt themselves.
 Sometimes both.
 Hard to get fixed when you’re that fucked up.
 Especially when it might be months between doctor’s appointments.”
 Phil shook his head.
 “Could talk about this for too long, Alan.
-You still doing alright.”
+You still doing alright?”

 Alan’s eyes widened for a moment.
 “Yeah, man.
 Think I’m following most of it.”
 He put a hand on Zach’s shoulder.
 “You need to help me remember how to understand this on the shit days.”

 Zach grunted.
 “It ain’t easy, man.
 But part of it’s believing it even when you can’t feel it.
 If I start to get depressed, I feel hollow.
 Cut off.
 But what I figured out is, that’s the illusion.
 That’s the trick man.
 That even when you can’t feel it, that connection’s still there.
 It’s just your antenna that’s a little crooked, that’s all.
 And if you remind yourself that you’re still a part of everything, even when you feel cut off from it, that can help you get through it.
 Until you can find that feeling again.
 God, the universe, whatever you want to call it, you’re a part of it, it’s a part of you.
-You’re soul is like a tiny sliver of it and so is everybody else’s.
+Your soul is like a tiny sliver of it and so is everybody else’s.
 That’s where we’re connected man.
 In our friendship and brotherhood.
 So when you’re feeling left out, ask for help.
 Or find something to do, a book to read, music to listen to.
 Go for a walk.
 Those connections are everywhere, and sometimes they’ll surprise you.”

 Alan heard most of Zach's words as a distant rumble, a soft echoing thunder from miles away.
 His trip had led him to a quieter place, and he'd begun to calm.
 It was as If he'd made it to the other side of some kind of tremendous feat or epic ordeal.
 As if something old had left him, and something new had come in its place.
-In the absence of any rational thought, Alan contemplated the pattern of contours and shadows that made the texture of room's ceiling.
-The curves and lines seemed to vibrate and shimmer as he watched like watching ripples in a pond.
+In the absence of any rational thought, Alan contemplated the pattern of contours and shadows that made the texture of the room's ceiling.
+The curves and lines seemed to vibrate and shimmer as he watched, like ripples in a pond.

 * * * * *